-- the scope, rate of progress, results and costs of any clinical and preclinical programs; - timing, costs and outcomes of regulatory proceedings; - the cost and timing of developing sales and marketing operations or partnerships; - payments received under any future partnerships; - prosecution or defense of patent claims; - the cost and timing of developing manufacturing capacity; - costs associated with commercialization of our products; and - competing technological and market developments, including the introduction by others of new therapies in our market.
+- the scope, rate of progress, results and costs of any clinical and nonclinical programs; - timing, costs and outcomes of regulatory proceedings; - the cost and timing of developing sales and marketing operations or partnerships; - payments received under any future partnerships; - prosecution or defense of patent claims; - the cost and timing of developing manufacturing capacity; - costs associated with commercialization of our products; and - competing technological and market developments, including the introduction by others of new therapies in our market.

-Our cash as at July 31, 2019 is not sufficient to fund our contractual commitments or our planned business operations over the next year and repay the Third Eye Loan upon maturity (on September 27, 2019) or, potentially, comply with our loan covenants for the entire remaining term of the Third Eye loan.
+Our cash as at January 31, 2020 is not sufficient to fund our contractual commitments or our planned business operations over the next year and repay our \$12.0 million debenture upon maturity (on September 26, 2020).

 We will have to raise additional capital.
-If we are not able to raise sufficient capital to fund our operations, we would also have to reduce our cash requirements by eliminating or deferring spending on research, development and corporate activities, or may be forced to cease operations.
+If we are not able to raise sufficient capital to fund our operations, we may be forced to cease operations.
 These conditions result in a material uncertainty which casts significant doubt on our ability to continue as a going concern.